TheJefe/vim-prreview/README.md

 This plugin allows you to review a list of github pull requests across the repositories and labels that you are interested in.

+This plugin uses the Octokit gem, so you'll need to make sure you have that installed

+    gem install octokit

 ## Configuration

 set the repositories that you would like to see pull requests listed for by putting this in your `vimrc` file